-In our opinion, the accompanying financial statements of Product Care (NZ) Limited (subsequently known as "Brightsideco Insurance Limited" from 2 July 2018) (the 'Company') on pages 6 to 32:
+In our opinion, the accompanying financial statements of Brightsideco Insurance Limited (the "Company") on pages 6 to 32:

-- present fairly in all material respects the Company's financial position as at 30 June 2018 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+- i. present fairly in all material respects the Company's financial position as at 30 June 2019 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.